Solving the Hubble tension \`a la Ellis & Stoeger 1987: Linking the early- and late-universe fits

 Hence, the $\Lambda$-term only enters in the argument of the hypergeometric function ${_2}F_1$.
 As shown in Figure~\ref{fig:hypergeom}, the latter is slowly varying and always of the order of 1 for the physically reasonable range of $\Omega_i$ between 0 and 1 ($\Omega_\mathrm{m} \ne 0$), such that

-For the ideal case that all perturbing biases have been correctly matched, inserting \ref{eq:integral} with \ref{eq:approximation} into \ref{eq:equation} consequently yields
+For the ideal case that all perturbing biases have been correctly matched, inserting \eqref{eq:integral} with \eqref{eq:approximation} into \eqref{eq:equation} consequently yields

-For $H_\mathrm{0,C}~=~67.27~\mbox{km/s/Mpc}$ from \cite{bib:Planck} and $H_\mathrm{0,S}~=~73.04~\mbox{km/s/Mpc}$ from \cite{bib:Riess} and using $\Omega_\mathrm{m,C}=0.315$ from \cite{bib:Planck}, \ref{eq:ratio} can be solved for the matter-density parameter expected in the FLRW fit at $z_\mathrm{S}$ to fully resolve the $H_0$ tension, namely $\Omega_\mathrm{m,S}=0.267$.
+For $H_\mathrm{0,C}~=~67.27~\mbox{km/s/Mpc}$ from \cite{bib:Planck} and $H_\mathrm{0,S}~=~73.04~\mbox{km/s/Mpc}$ from \cite{bib:Riess} and using $\Omega_\mathrm{m,C}=0.315$ from \cite{bib:Planck}, \eqref{eq:ratio} can be solved for the matter-density parameter expected in the FLRW fit at $z_\mathrm{S}$ to fully resolve the $H_0$ tension, namely $\Omega_\mathrm{m,S}=0.267$.

 Taking the FLRW fit at $z_\mathrm{C}$ as reference and the $H_0$ from \cite{bib:Riess} as fixed at $z_\mathrm{S}$, this result implies that the $H_0$ tension is resolved, if about 15\% of the matter assigned to the background density at $z_\mathrm{C}$ are decoupled from the background at $z_\mathrm{S}$ and are considered as perturbing biases.
-Hence, the local cosmic neighbourhood is supposed to be an under-dense environment compared to the CMB background and can be considered a local void.
+Hence, this can be interpreted that the local cosmic neighbourhood is an under-dense environment compared to the CMB background and can be considered a local void.
+Alternatively, this can be interpreted that we bias the cosmological matter density background in our local neighbourhood low and tend to assign more matter density to the perturbation level, meaning to the non-linear mass agglomerations.

 The flat $\Lambda$CMD model could be relaxed to open up for further degrees of freedom or the contribution of neutrinos to all parameters could also be considered.
-This only allows to redistribute the overall energy-density in more ways without changing the principle of the argument, as all $\Omega_i$ include a scaling by $H_0$ to become dimensionless parameters (see \ref{eq:H}, \ref{eq:sum}).
+This only allows to redistribute the overall energy-density in more ways without changing the principle of the argument, as all $\Omega_i$ include a scaling by $H_0$ to become dimensionless parameters (see \eqref{eq:H}, \eqref{eq:sum}).